yannvon/higgs-boson/README.md

 A file named `submission.csv` will be created containing our methods predictions on the test set.

+Note that we observed that different architectures (32bit/64bit) yield slightly different results.
+We believe that this is normal given the many floating point operations we do.

 ## Team members

 - Benno Schneeberger